knative/docs/docs/serving/samples/hello-world/helloworld-java-spring/README.md

     For additional information on multi-stage docker builds for Java see [Creating Smaller Java Image using Docker Multi-stage Build](http://blog.arungupta.me/smaller-java-image-docker-multi-stage-build/).

-    !!! note
-        Use Docker to build the sample code into a container.
-To build and push with Docker Hub, run these commands replacing `{username}` with your Docker Hub username.

 1. Use Docker to build the sample code into a container, then push the container to the Docker registry:

     ```bash